 What Is Yoga Therapy?

-Although all yoga is potentially therapeutic and healing, yoga therapy is the specific application of yogic tools—postures/exercises, breathwork, meditation techniques, and more—to address an individual’s physical, mental, and emotional needs.
+Although all yoga is potentially therapeutic and healing, yoga therapy is the specific application of yoga tools—postures/exercises, breathwork, meditation techniques, and more—to address an individual’s physical, mental, and emotional needs.

-Yoga therapists have in-depth training to help them assess and keep their clients safe.
+Yoga therapists have in-depth training to help them assess and keep clients safe.
 They work with you to address your specific goals while considering any limitations you might be experiencing.
-The practices your yoga therapist recommends could include:
+The practices your yoga therapist recommends could include

-- Physical postures that address specific areas of discomfort or musculoskeletal imbalances
+- physical postures that address specific areas of discomfort or musculoskeletal imbalances, and

 It all depends on what you need to increase your health and well-being.